 'Rocky': THR's 1976 Review

-In November 1976, Sylvester Stallone was vaulted to "the hottest new star" of the year with the debut of Rocky.
-The film, which claimed the Best Picture Oscar at the 49th Academy Awards, became a pop-culture milestone and an enduring franchise for Stallone.
-The Hollywood Reporter's original Nov.
-5, 1976 review is below:
+On Nov.
+21, 1976, Sylvester Stallone was vaulted to "the hottest new star" of the year with the debut of Rocky.
+The film, which claimed the best picture Oscar at the 49th Academy Awards, became a pop-culture milestone and an enduring franchise for Stallone.
+The Hollywood Reporter's original review is below:

 To describe Rocky as a movie about prize-fighting is about as helpful as saying that Marty, which it resembles in many ways, was a picture about butchering.
 Marty, you'll remember, was a not-too-handsome but essentially decent sort of fellow who just happened to work in a butcher shop in the Bronx.
 Well, Rocky is a not-too-bright but essentially decent young man who just happens to be a third-rate heavyweight working out of a second-rate gym in South Philadelphia (and on the side, for eating money, breaks the thumbs of delinquent debtors on behalf of a local loanshark.)
 On paper, neither character may seem terribly appealing, but on the screen they steal your heart away, but completely.